Kong/terraform-provider-konnect/docs/resources/cloud_gateway_configuration.md

 - `base_rps` (Number) Base number of requests per second that the deployment target should support.
 Not Null
 - `kind` (String) Not Null; must be "autopilot"
-- `max_rps` (Number) Max number of requests per second that the deployment target should support.
+- `max_rps` (Number, Deprecated) Max number of requests per second that the deployment target should support.
 If not set, this defaults to 10x base_rps.
+This field is deprecated and shouldn't be used in new configurations as it will be removed in a future version. max_rps is now calculated as 10x base_rps.

 <a id="nestedatt--dataplane_groups--autoscale--configuration_data_plane_group_autoscale_static"></a>